citelao/sensible/_sidequests/4-https.md

 layout: page
 type: sidequest
 title: What is HTTPS?
-description: HTTPS secures the most dangerous part of your internet traffic.
+description: HTTPS secures the most dangerous part of your Internet traffic.
 How?
 date: 2018-11-24T12:00:00
 permalink: /https/
 ignore_previous: true